 Service offerings

-- High-quality agents – Because our distributed service model allows for remote working and flexibility, we attract a range of high-quality agents that aren’t restricted by geography or personal circumstances — they’re typically more experienced and educated to a higher degree.
+• High-quality agents – Because our distributed service model allows for remote working and flexibility, we attract a range of high-quality agents who aren’t restricted by geography or personal circumstances — they’re typically more experienced and educated to a higher degree.
 We don’t operate a shared service model, so agents work for a single brand and are matched based on their experience.

-- Low costs – Odondo’s pay-as-you-go model means no fixed-term contracts and you’ll only ever pay for what you use.
-The ability to create a bespoke customer service model where you choose which services you use and in what quantities means you can precisely control your budget on a monthly basis.
+• Low costs – Odondo’s pay-as-you-go outsourced call centre pricing means no fixed-term contracts and you’ll only ever pay for what you use.
+The ability to create a bespoke customer service model where you choose which outsourced customer support services you use and in what quantities means you can precisely control your budget on a monthly basis.
 Furthermore, our distributed model means the overheads attached to traditional contact centres don’t apply to us, and as such, these costs are not passed down to you.

 Pros: